anyswap/anyswap-docs/docs/HowItWorks/howItWorks.md

 ![Bridge Schematic](/img/Bridge-schematic.jpg)

 Each Bridge is a link between two block chains.
 On the asset origin chain, the asset to be bridged is sent to a special SMPC wallet address and held securely there.
 This is the Decentralized Custody Management Account.
-On the destination chain, a smart contract mints tokens 1:1 with those held in Custody Management Account and sends them to the user's wallet.
+On the destination chain, a smart contract mints tokens 1:1 with those held in the Custody Management Account and sends them to the user's wallet.
 The opposite also happens when tokens are sent to the smart contract; they are burned and then the SMPC nodes release them on the origin chain.

 The SMPC nodes perform several functions in linking an origin block chain with a destination block chain, completely autonomously and without human intervention :-